Blood tests and lab services health facts

 - Genital herpes.

-STDs can damage and scar the reproductive system, including causing pelvic inflammatory disease, so it is important to receive regular examinations and blood tests.
+STIs can damage and scar the reproductive system, including causing pelvic inflammatory disease, so it is important to receive regular examinations and blood tests.
 Early detection can prevent permanent damage to the reproductive organs and prevent the spread of infection from one person to another.

 Also called a urine test, a urinalysis evaluates the patient’s urine for indications of conditions such as diabetes, kidney function problems and urinary tract infections (UTIs).
 The patient will provide a urine sample in our office that our lab will evaluate.

-Our providers might perform a urinalysis during an annual checkup, as part of a pre-surgery test (see below) or to evaluate a woman during pregnancy.
+Our doctors might perform a urinalysis during an annual checkup, as part of a pre-surgery test (see below) or to evaluate a woman during pregnancy.
 Our lab will evaluate the appearance of the urine and look for substances that shouldn’t be there like blood, too much protein, bacteria or other germs.